MiyuHmt/cheatsheet/networks.md

 Class D is reserved for multicasting.

 Host address from the IP address, and class D does not have any subnet mask.

+## TCP (Transmission Control Protocol)

+TCP is a network communication protocol designed to send data packets over the internet.

+TCP/IP is a set of rules (protocols) governing communications among all computers on the Internet.

+TCP/IP is a combination of 2 separate protocols: TCP and IP.

+### Three most common TCP/IP protocols

+* HTTP
+* HTTPS
+* FTP

+### HTTP

+HTTP - used between a web client and a web server, for non-secure data transmissions.

+A web client (i.e. Internet browser on a computer) sends a request to a web server to view a web page.

+The web server receives that request and sends the web page information back to the web client.

+### HTTPS

+HTTPS - used between a web client and a web server, for secure data transmissions.

+Often used for sending credit card transaction data or other private data from a web client (i.e. Internet browser on a computer) to a web server.

+HTTPS provides authentication of the website and associated web server with which one is communicating.

+### FTP (File Transfer Protocol)

+FTP uses the Internet's TCP/IP protocols to enable data transfer.

+Used between two or more computers.

+One computer sends data to or receives data from another computer directly.

+FTP uses a client-server architecture, often secured with SSL/TLS.